What is equity release?

 For most people, their home is the most valuable thing they own, which is why they might look to use it to raise some cash.
 Making use of its value, if you’d prefer not to move, may boil down to a decision between a remortgage or equity release.

 Otherwise you could sell up, buy somewhere cheaper and pocket the difference – whether you downsize or move to an area where house prices are lower.
 Make sure you factor in all the moving costs, though, like stamp duty and solicitors' fees.
 Staying put and getting a lodger may also be an option, as long as you have a spare room and you're comfortable with the idea.
-Just be aware that someone paying you rent might have a tax impact or eligibility for certain welfare benefits.
+Just be aware that someone paying you rent might affect your tax position or eligibility for certain welfare benefits.

 If you have money in pensions, savings or investments, it’s also worth considering whether these could be a better way of funding your future plans than equity release.
 There are costs and risks involved in freeing up cash through a lifetime mortgage, so reviewing different options with a financial adviser must be a key part of your decision-making process.

-What are the benefits of an Aviva lifetime mortgage?
+What are the pros and cons of our lifetime mortgage?

 Here are a few reasons why you might choose a lifetime mortgage: